 These days it is hard to spot any Russians.
 Most foreigners I saw were Islamic tourists and the women covered themselves from head to toe in black.
 Maybe this explained why I could not find anywhere in the city centre that served beer and I had also unknowingly booked myself into a no-alcohol hotel.

-Photos of Trabzon City and Province in Turkey
+Photos of Trabzon in Northeast Turkey

 The City Centre